SmolDapp/smoldapp/README.md

 ### Exporting the Project

-To export the project for deployment to IPFS, run the following command:
+To export migratooor for deployment to IPFS, run the following command:

 ```bash
 npm run export
 ```

-This command will first compile the TypeScript files, then build the project using the `next` command, and finally export the build to the `ipfs` folder.
+This command will first compile the TypeScript files, then build migratooor using the `next` command, and finally export the build to the `ipfs` folder.

 ### Linting

-To run the ESLint linter on the project, use the following command:
+To run the ESLint linter, use the following command:

 ```bash
 npm run lint
 ```

 This command will check all `.js`, `.jsx`, `.ts`, and `.tsx` files in the project for linting issues.